schtibe/rmux/README.md

 ````

 But when your notebook was sleeping and the TCP conenctions died it will take some time to recover.
-I usually don't want to wait and do:
+I usually don't want to wait and simply do:

 ````
 killall ssh
 ````

-Since you notebook just woke up, you shouldn't kill anything alive.
+Since your notebook just woke up, you shouldn't kill anything alive.

 Example for rmux-\<id\> directory
 ---------------------------------